RSS3-Network/gatewayflowcontroller/ReadMe.md

 So we have to push the vendor directory.

-### What if my test fails

-The test sometimes fails for unknown reasons (maybe connective / timing issues between this plugin and other components?).
-If you think your code is fine, just re-run the test a few more times, it will eventually be Success.

-If it keeps failing...
-Maybe let's take a closer look at those new code?

-I mean, only the **Test**.
-If the Lint fails, it fails.

 ### What is the connector

 Traefik doesn't like package `unsafe` (which has been widely used in many dependencies), so we have to split a dedicated `connector` to call them, contact with our plugin through `rpc` .